Albion VCTs – hero 2021

 Investment strategy

-The VCTs will invest across a range of maturity stages, from seed to Series B funding rounds.
-Portfolio companies are broadly split into three stages, early stage, growth, and scale up, depending on turnover.
+The VCTs will invest across a range of maturity stages: early stage, growth, and scale up, depending on turnover.
 It is expected most companies will have turnover greater than £1 million, with a small proportion of earlier-stage ventures.
 Albion believes diversification across sectors, size, and maturity of the businesses can help build ‘all-weather portfolios’.

 Asset breakdown (% of NAV)